Overview

 Find the PID of the virtual machine process (for QEMU/KVM this is qemu-system-x86_64, for VirtualBox it is VirtualBoxVM, etc.).

-Run Joular Core on the host, monitoring that process and writing to a shared file in overwrite mode:
+Run Joular Core on the host, monitoring that process and appending to a shared CSV file:

 The file /shared/vm_power.csv must be accessible from inside the guest — mount the directory using VirtFS, a shared folder, or any other mechanism supported by your hypervisor.